mrworf/plexupdate/README.md

 # Trivia

-- "kaka" is swedish for "cookie"
+- "kaka" is Swedish for "cookie"

 # TL;DR
 Open a terminal or SSH on the server running Plex Media Center